-Communication gaps and misunderstandings are often the biggest cause of difficulties in relationships.You think you’re doing ok, until the misunderstandings begin to build or until you hit a crisis.
-Then resentments start to build.
-And build.
+Communication gaps and misunderstandings are the biggest cause of unhappiness and building resentment in relationships.You think you are doing ok, until the misunderstandings begin to build, or until you hit a crisis.
 Then all the issues you have never really cleared or resolve start to rise to the surface.
-Every interaction becomes an argument or disagreement, even if it’s not meant to be.
+Every interaction becomes an argument or disagreement, even if it is not meant to be.

-Each person will have different reactions - you may shut down and avoid the other person, or become more frustrated and increasingly vocal to try to get through, ending up shouting and saying things you cannot take back.
+Each person will have different reactions - you may shut down and avoid the other person, or you may become more frustrated and increasingly vocal to try to get through to the other person, ending up shouting and saying things you cannot take back.

 Understanding The Parenting Role

-Challenges with Blended Families
+Understanding Blended Families